This site is intended for U.S. healthcare professionals.

 USE IN SPECIFIC POPULATIONS

-Renal Impairment The recommended dosage of TALZENNA for patients with moderate renal impairment (CLcr 30 - 59 mL/min) is 0.35 mg taken orally once daily in combination with enzalutamide.
-The recommended dosage of TALZENNA for patients with severe renal impairment (CLcr 15 - 29 mL/min) is 0.25 mg taken orally once daily in combination with enzalutamide.
+Renal Impairment The recommended dosage of TALZENNA for patients with moderate renal impairment (CLcr 30 - 59 mL/min) is 0.35 mg taken orally once daily with enzalutamide.
+The recommended dosage of TALZENNA for patients with severe renal impairment (CLcr 15 - 29 mL/min) is 0.25 mg taken orally once daily with enzalutamide.
 No dose adjustment is required for patients with mild renal impairment.
 TALZENNA has not been studied in patients requiring hemodialysis.

 Please see the Full Prescribing Information for soft gelatin capsules and hard capsules for TALZENNA.